 Risks Associated With Metal-on-Metal Replacements

 After many reports of adverse events, regulating agencies and hip implant manufacturers like DePuy, Stryker, Biomet, and Smith & Nephew sent out warnings to patients and recalled certain implant parts.
 In particular, Smith and Nephew—a company based in the UK known for its hip replacement parts—formally recalled the metal liner in their R3 Acetabular system on June 1, 2012 after numerous reports citing implant dislocation, infection, and bone fracture which required revision surgery.
+You can speak with a Lafayette personal injury lawyer to help you pursue compensation.

 Several cases of hip replacement recalls involved metal-on-metal hip replacements.
 Although these implants were sold with the idea that they would be more durable than other types of hip implants when they were first introduced, they have caused multiple health problems.